Exactness and Effective Degree Bound of Lasserre's Relaxation for Polynomial Optimization over Finite Variety: Introduction

-under a compactness condition, see also~\cite{Schweighofer05}.
-The \textit{finite convergence} property, i.e., the existence of an integer $d$ such that
+under the Archimedean condition, see also~\cite{Schweighofer05}.
+The \textit{finite convergence} property {of the SOS relaxation~\eqref{eq:13}}, i.e., the existence of an integer $d$ such that

-has also attracted a lot of attention.
-When the complex variety $\{x\in \CC^n: g_1(x)=\cdots=g_m(x)=0\}$ has finitely many points, Laurent~\cite[Thm 23]{Laurent07} showed that $f_d=f_*$ for some integer $d$ and provided a degree bound on $d$ when $\{g_1,\ldots, g_m\}$ forms a Gr\"{o}bner basis.
-Nie~\cite{NieReal} established that $f_d=f_*$ for some $d$ when the real variety $\{x\in \RR^n: g_1(x)=\cdots=g_m(x)=0\}$ has finitely many points.
-For polynomial optimization over compact semi-algebraic set, Nie~\cite{Nie14} showed that $f_d=f_*$ for some $d$ for problems with generic data.
-Finite convergence for gradient/KKT type SOS relaxation has also been established by Nie et al. in a series of papers~\cites{NieDemmelSturmfels06,DEMMEL2007189,Nie13Jacobian,nie2019tight}, under conditions which hold generically.
-There are also many works devoted to the estimation of the gap $f_*- f_d$, see~\cites{NIESchweighofer,KORDA20171,Klerk2019, FangFawzi21,Mai2022}.
-When the objective $f$ and the constraint defining polynomials $g_1,\ldots,g_{m+k}$ are quadratic functions and $d=1$, Lasserre's SOS relaxation corresponds to the standard Lagrange dual of~\eqref{eq:1}, which is also the dual of the Shor's SDP relaxation of~\eqref{eq:1}.
-In this case, $f_1=f_*$ implies the tightness of Shor's SDP relaxation.
-The study on the tightness of Shor's SDP relaxation for quadratically constrained quadratic programming problem (QCQP) is an active research area, see e.g.~\cite{BeckEldar06} and the recent work~\cites{Sturmfels20,BurerYe20, WangKarzan21}.
+has attracted a lot of attention. \cite{Laurent07} showed that~\eqref{a:wddf} holds for some integer $d$ when the complex variety $\{z\in \CC^n: g_1(z)=\cdots=g_k(z)=0\}$ has finitely many points. \cite{NieReal} established that~\eqref{a:wddf} holds for some integer $d$ when the real variety $\{x\in \RR^n: g_1(x)=\cdots=g_k(x)=0\}$ has finitely many points.
+For polynomial optimization over compact semi-algebraic set, \cite{Nie14} showed that~\eqref{a:wddf} holds for some integer $d$ when the linear constraint qualification condition, second-order sufficient optimality condition and strict complementary slackness condition hold at any optimal solution point.
+These conditions are \textit{generic}, which means that they hold except on a Lebesgue measure zero in the space of coefficients of input polynomials.
+Finite convergence for gradient/KKT type SOS relaxation has also been established in a series of papers~(\cite{NieDemmelSturmfels06,DEMMEL2007189,Nie13Jacobian,nie2019tight}), under conditions which hold generically.
+There are also many works devoted to the estimation of the gap $f_*- {f^{sos}_d}$, see~\cite{NIESchweighofer,KORDA20171,Klerk2019, FangFawzi21,Mai2022}, {\cite{Slot22,Baldi23,BaldiSlot24,laurent2024convergenceratessumssquares}}.